Home / Back to Blog

-Understanding Care Navigation vs Care Coordination: Key differences explained
+Understanding Care Navigation vs Care Management: Key differences explained

 August 21, 2025

-In healthcare management, two distinct but complementary functions play crucial roles in patient care delivery: Care Navigation and Care Coordination.
+In advanced primary care, two distinct but complementary functions play crucial roles in patient care delivery: Care Navigation and Care Management.
 While these terms are often used interchangeably, they represent different approaches to patient support, each with unique responsibilities, timing, and staffing requirements.

 What is Care Navigation?